williampollet/presentations/PITCHME.md

  - Code without style error

- - Build a common codestyle thanks to `rubocop.yml`
+ - Build a team codestyle with the `rubocop.yml`

 ---